Karklou/invisible-vectors/README.md

 ## What this is

-A data art and analytical research project tracing how ideas survive suppression across centuries — not through their conscious defenders, but through the unexpected actors who carried them without understanding what they were carrying.
+A data art and analytical research project tracing how ideas survive suppression across centuries.
+Not through their conscious defenders, but through the unexpected actors who carried them without understanding what they were carrying.

 The prototype case: **heliocentrism**, from Aristarchus of Samos (~310 BC) to Newton (1687).
 Twenty centuries.

 The central finding: the most important vectors for the survival of the heliocentric idea were not its conscious defenders.
-They were the indirect actors — medieval scribes reproducing a school text without reading it as astronomy, a commercial printer who let a distorting preface pass without reaction, an institution that preserved the enemy of the idea and made its eventual resurgence possible.
+They were the indirect actors.
+Medieval scribes reproducing a school text without reading it as astronomy, a commercial printer who let a distorting preface pass without reaction, an institution that preserved the enemy of the idea and made its eventual resurgence possible.

 This is not a history of science project.
 It is a method for making visible what has never been seen directly: **the structure of unconscious transmission networks**.